lucAsC87/lucAsC87/README.md

 Hi 👋 My name is Luca Cavallo
 =============================

-Once in the record business, then music journalist, a librarian and now an aspiring developer.
+Once in the record business, then music journalist, a librarian and now an aspiring cybersecurity professional.
 * 🌍  I'm based in Brussels
 * ✉️  You can contact me at [lucas2187@gmail.com](mailto:lucas2187@gmail.com)
 * 🧠  I'm following [Practical Networking](https://www.roppers.org/courses/networking)